Skip to main content

 Grade Description

-1 Mild breast ptosis occurs when the nipple line is at or slightly below the inframammary fold, but above the lowest area of breast tissue.
+1 Mild breast ptosis occurs when the nipple line is at the level of the inframammary fold, but above the lowest area of breast tissue.

-2 Moderate breast ptosis is when your nipples are further below the IMF but slightly above the lowest area of your breast mound.
+2 Moderate breast ptosis is when your nipples are below the IMF but above the lowest area of your breast mound.

 3 In cases of severe ptosis, the nipples are below the IMF and even or slightly below the lowest point of breast tissue.

 In cases of asymmetry, where nipples feature varying degrees of sagging, each breast is evaluated individually.
-This approach ensures a tailored treatment plan that addresses the specific needs of each breast.3
+This approach ensures a tailored treatment plan that addresses the specific needs of each breast.1

 Donut vs. other types of breast lifts